yatsky/EverydayProgram/README.md

 * It's natural to get tired after such a feast.
 * So, I think I'd better to have a shower and embrace my bed.
 * Good night, everyone.

+##2015.03.29
+* Today my time was mostly spent on transportation.
+(I don't like this.
+* I read some pages from `Python cookbook` but I think it is for those experienced guys, right?
+What I need now is a small project like the address book project I should've been doing.
+* But procrastination...oh, no. And some fear?
+Also some laziness.
+They all come together and you just can't do it.
+You just shy away. (is this phrase correct?)
+* I did learn something, though.
+I'm taking (failing) the R Programming course on Coursera, so I played with swirl(a package in R making learning R fun and easy) a while, but still I need to take lessons and finish the projects.
+Oh, that all starts (the) next month.
+All over again.
+A new start.
+* I must be some kind of crazy, so as usual, Good night fellows.